MartaBia/CV/README.md

 That in some arguable way make you a better software developer or well-rounded person -->

-## Hobbies
+## Hobbies 🎢

-In my free time I love reading, cooking (and eating), travelling, and walking
+- 📖 Reading
+- 👩🏻‍🍳 Cooking (and eating)
+- 🛫 Travelling